stxss/CS50X/README.md

     - Deepgram
     - Framework to work with the telegram API, which in this case was Pyrogram (or if you want you can use the raw Telegram API).

-So first,

-One of the main things that at the start made a difference between the approach was the fact that a lot of Telegram Bots run with asynchronous operations.
+So, one of the first and main things that at the start made a difference between the approach was the fact that a lot of Telegram Bots run with asynchronous operations.
+And while they seem strange at first they are pretty quick to get used to.

 ```
 # functions that are defined synchronously can only run one operation at a time